 Climate Challenge Fund - Waste

 The Climate Challenge Fund supports projects that reduce carbon emissions caused by waste of resources.
 Projects have worked to reduce over-consumption, encourage the reuse of items, extend the life of everyday items through repair and maintenance and promote recycling of materials.
-Have a look at some case studies, or find a funded project in your community.

 Zero Waste Scotland – Love Food Hate Waste Education Pack

 Through a variety of engaging and easy to use inter-disciplinary lessons your learners are given a voice in the fight against food waste and will further understand this significant problem facing our world today.
 They are able to contribute directly in a positive and tangible way to reducing the amount of food we throw away.
-Download the pack.

 Zero Waste Scotland - Food Waste Monitoring Toolkit for Schools

 Toolkits for your catering team and for teachers and pupils.
 The catering team toolkit is for monitoring kitchen waste (preparation waste, spoilage and unserved meals).
 The teacher and pupil kit is for monitoring plate waste from the canteen.
-Download the toolkit and get food waste sorted.

 Love Your Clothes